johnkary/johnkary.net/source/_posts/2013-12-02-useful-commands-for-efficient-symfony2-development.md

 ---
 layout: post
 title: Useful Commands For Efficient Symfony2 Development
-summary: "These commands allow me, and hopefully you, to work faster and more efficiently with the Symfony2 framework."
+description: "These commands allow me, and hopefully you, to work faster and more efficiently with the Symfony2 framework."
 comments: true
 tags: [symfony]
 ---